 7 Surprising Facts about Croatia’s Healthcare

-That statement may seem farfetched, considering some the horror stories that have been shared about the Croatian healthcare system.
-Believe it or not, Croatia does have an edge over many other countries with regards to using advanced technologies, affordability and level of care.
+That statement may seem farfetched, considering some of the horror stories that have been shared about the Croatian healthcare system.
+Believe it or not, Croatia does have an edge over many other countries with regard to using advanced technologies, affordability, and level of care.

-Here is a list of the most surprising facts about healthcare in Croatia:
+The most surprising facts about healthcare in Croatia

 During the height of the Austro-Hungarian Empire, the island of Hvar was a playground for the empire’s rich and wealthy.
 The island’s abundant sunlight, mild weather, and beautiful landscapes made it a natural destination for wealthy people seeking to recuperate from various illnesses.

 As early as 1868, Hvar was already considered to be a prime destination for health tourism.
 The establishment of the Hvar Health Society that year firmly cemented its place as a health tourism destination, though its importance faded by the mid-20th century.
 The current Croatian government’s drive to promote the country as a health tourism destination has revived Hvar and brought it back to its original role.

 St. Catherine’s Specialty Hospital in Zabok is a popular destination for athletes throughout Eastern Europe and beyond.
 Some of its patients are: